 They may engage in a Spot Delivery violation, where they have you sign the finance paperwork and take your down payment so that you can take the car home before your financing is even approved.
 If they cannot get your financing approved, they may tell you that you need to agree to different financing terms or increase your down payment.
 Worse, they may even make you give the car back but keep your down payment or charge you fees for mileage and depreciation against the down payment.
 Maryland has strict Spot Delivery requirements that the attorneys at Whitney, LLP have experience enforcing to help our clients, including getting down payments back.

 Whitney, LLP’s consumer lawyers are available to discuss potential claims against dishonest car dealerships with consumers in Salisbury, Fruitland, Delmar, Parsonsburg and Hebron.

 Unethical car dealers have ways to cover their tracks.
 The dealer will most likely claim that you are the one who is making the mistake and misremembering the deal, or that their actions are legal and you simply have buyer’s remorse

 Consumer complaints are often ignored by the dealership, and are not taken seriously until a lawyer is involved.
 When you look for a lawyer to sue a car dealership in Salisbury, Whitney, LLP has experience and can help consumers who have been deceived.

 You should not let a car dealership take advantage of you.
 The legal team at Whitney, LLP knows how to hold dealers accountable.
-When you work with us, we will pursue your case with no out-of-pocket fees or expenses on your part.
-To set up a Free Consultation, contact Whitney, LLP online.
+To set up a Legal Consultation, contact Whitney, LLP online.
 You can also call us at (410) 583-8000.